techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 7. **How do you want to sign the Letter of Authorization?** section, you select whether you want e-signature or manual upload for the Letter of Authorization.

-8. **Service address**, assign the default emergency address for the numbers.
+8. **Service address**, assign the physical location exactly as it is matched with the current service provider.
+If the emergency address that you want to assign to the number is different than the address that you are entering here, then you can create a separate emergency address and use that when assigning the number to a user.

 9. **Default number usage** section, you select the intended typed of usage for the numbers.
 If you would like to change it, select *Yes, change usages* to go to **Add number features** page.
 If you select *No*, the wizard skips you to the **Complete your order** page.